CaelusKen/Global-Game-Jam-2025/README.md

 ## 🌟 Acknowledgments

-Special thanks to all **team members** and **Game Jam organizers** for the inspiration and support.
+Special thanks to the team members, Ốc and Phát, and **Game Jam organizers** for the inspiration and support.
 This project is a testament to what creativity and passion can achieve in a limited timeframe! 💪

 ## 📸 Screenshots